mpavithr/P2P_Chat/README.md

-# Peer to Peer Hackathon
+# Peer to Peer Chat Hackathon